-Log Search Page
+Edge Delta Log Search

 Log search in the Edge Delta web application.

-Searching for Logs
+Search for Logs

 To search for logs you click Logs and select Search.